Aegis of Valor Heaven's Fury Crusader BiS Gear, Gems, and Paragon Points

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 After that dump as much as you comfortably can into Strength, but feel free to invest into Vitality if you feel yourself lacking in toughness, or Maximum Wrath if you want to play around with a bigger resource pool.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
-The gem procs itself with its level 25 property when in range and is otherwise triggered by Judgment, making it an inseparable part of this melee range setup.
+The gem procs itself with its level 25 property when in range and is otherwise triggered by Shield Glare or Judgment, making it an inseparable part of this melee range setup.

 As this build scales excellently with Attack Speed and can afford to fight at a near-melee range, Pain Enhancer makes an excellent fit for high tier GR progression.
 The level 25 property of the gem amplifies your Attack Speed for every struck ('bleeding') enemy nearby, allowing you to drop some IAS from gear and use it for CDR and Area Damage instead.